skills17/euroskills-web-development-2023/src/modules/module-d/INSTRUCTIONS.md

 enter it again, even if they reload the page or navigate to another AI service.

 You must implement the frontend using a framework.
 It is possible to use additional libraries.
 The application must be a Single Page Application (SPA).
 The routing must be handled by the framework.
-Page reloads should present the same content to the user as previously visible, except unsaved user driven inputs or temporary outputs.
+Page reloads must present the same content to the user as previously visible, except unsaved user driven inputs or temporary outputs.

 ## Assessment